 For convenience, you can also use this template to define new location partitions in the same way that you would add them with the location import template.

-If the template is used to update an organization where preferences are already set in 25Live, it will respect the same rules followed in the Administration Utility.
 A partition can only be added to one preference level per organization.
 If you attempt to add it to a new level, it will be removed from the first.
 You may encounter validation warnings if this would result in an organization with "empty" preference levels.

 Using the Partition Import Template